Overview

 As pointed out earlier, the news in the public domain is manipulated by strategic functions such as public relations and corporate communications.
 Therefore, negative news is proactively suppressed or removed by trained professionals supported by reputation management agencies and software.
 Only rare scenarios of major negative events like large-scale corruption, layoffs, financial distress, or fraud are likely to be covered by media houses.

-Therefore, to find negative news, the M&CI software should allow users to source data from hard-to-crawl but valuable sources like employee reviews, discussion forums, and customer review websites.
+Therefore, to find negative news, the M&CI software should allow users to source data from hard-to-crawl but valuable sources like employee reviews, discussion forums, and customer review websites, where many negative news products and user experiences are revealed.

 Strategic Importance of Negative News Monitoring